-"SOLID WASTE" means the type of materials commonly collected including putrescible and nonputrescible solid, semisolid and liquid wastes, including garbage, trash, refuse, paper rubbish, ashes, industrial wastes, demolition and construction wastes, abandoned vehicles and parts thereof, discarded home and industrial appliances, manure, vegetable or animal solid and semisolid wastes, and other discarded solid and semisolid wastes.
-SOLID WASTE also includes source separated recyclable or compostable materials, and other DIVERTIBLE MATERIALS intended for collection as part of this AGREEMENT.
+"SOLID WASTE" means the type of materials commonly collected, including putrescible and nonputrescible solid, semisolid and liquid wastes, including garbage, trash, refuse, paper rubbish, ashes, industrial wastes, C&D, abandoned vehicles and parts thereof, discarded home and industrial appliances, manure, vegetable or animal solid and semisolid wastes, and other discarded solid and semisolid wastes.
+SOLID WASTE also includes source separated recyclable materials and Organics, and other DIVERTIBLE MATERIALS intended for collection as part of the AGREEMENT.
 SOLID WASTE does not include any wastes defined as "hazardous wastes" or "medical wastes" under federal or state laws or regulations.

-"SOLID WASTE HANDLING SERVICE" or "SOLID WASTE HANDLING SERVICES" means those service or services provided, including FACILITY(IES) owned, operated or used by CONTRACTOR for the collection, transportation, processing, storage, transfer and/or disposal of SOLID WASTE generated in the SERVICE AREA.
+"SOLID WASTE HANDLING SERVICE" or "SOLID WASTE HANDLING SERVICES" means any and all of those services to be provided by CONTRACTOR under the AGREEMENT, including, but not limited to, the obligation to collect, transport, segregate, sort, handle, and dispose of and/or DIVERT (as and if appropriate for the type of SOLID WASTE collected) all SOLID WASTE generated by CUSTOMERS in the SERVICE AREA, including, but not limited to, the provision of any and all equipment, vehicles and FACILITIES owned, operated or used by CONTRACTOR for the collection, transportation, processing, storage, transfer and/or disposal of SOLID WASTE generated in the SERVICE AREA.

-"SOURCE REDUCTION AND RECYCLING ELEMENT" or "SRRE" means the element prepared pursuant to the ACT, which includes a program for management of SOLID WASTE generated within a jurisdiction, consistent with the California Integrated Waste Management Board's waste management hierarchy.
+"SOURCE REDUCTION AND RECYCLING ELEMENT" or "SRRE" means the element prepared by a jurisdiction pursuant to the ACT, which includes a program for management of SOLID WASTE generated within the jurisdiction, consistent with the California Integrated Waste Management Board's waste management hierarchy.

-"WASTE” means those materials that are collected for disposal at the LANDFILL with no further processing intended other than burial and/or natural decomposition.
+"WASTE" means those materials that are collected for disposal at the LANDFILL with no further processing intended other than burial and/or natural decomposition.

+“WORKING DAY” means a day when the office of the AGENCY MANAGER is open for business.
+Weekends, Napa County holidays as well as days when the MANAGER’s office is closed for regular business due to a declared or posted emergency do not constitute Working Days.

 SECTION 2.
-PURPOSE
+GENERAL SCOPE AND PURPOSE OF AGREEMENT AND SERVICES PROVIDED